Covert Comic Home Page

 CIA is the big wet friendly dog of international espionage.

-Read some truly scary intelligence today regarding efforts by a Third World government to develop weapons of mass destruction.
+Read some disturbing intelligence today regarding efforts by a Third World government to develop weapons of mass destruction.

 Tuesday

-Does each of us not sell his body to strangers?
+Does each of us not sell his or her body to strangers?

 … Because a lot of nights it seems like I'm the only person standing out here.